mikavir/scrub-savers/README.md

   - **Sign Out**

-      - The Sign Out Page allows users to securely log out of their ScrubSavers account, ensuring their personal information remains protected.
+      - The sign out Page allows users to securely log out of their ScrubSavers account, ensuring their personal information remains protected.

   ![screenshot](documentation/features/feature11.png)

   - **Sign in**

-      - The Sign In Page enables users to securely access their ScrubSavers account by entering their credentials.
+      - The sign in Page enables users to securely access their ScrubSavers account by entering their credentials.
 This feature enhances user experience by providing quick and easy access to order history, and saved information.

   ![screenshot](documentation/features/feature12.png)

   - **Register**

-      - The Register Page allows users to create a new ScrubSavers account by entering essential information, including their name, email address, and password.
+      - The register page allows users to create a new ScrubSavers account by entering essential information, including their name, email address, and password.
 By creating an account, users gain access to their order history, enhancing their overall shopping experience.

   ![screenshot](documentation/features/feature13.png)
 - **Contact**
-  - The Contact Page provides users with a straightforward way to reach out to ScrubSavers for inquiries, support, or feedback.
+  - The contact page provides users with a straightforward way to reach out to ScrubSavers for inquiries, support, or feedback.

   ![screenshot](documentation/features/feature14.png)